Charles A. Woolley and H.H. Baily

 Henry Hall Baily: portrait of standing man with book, ca. 1870

-Henry Hall Baily operated a studio in Elizabeth Street Hobart Town until ca. 1867 which was located opposite Nevin’s studio at 140 Elizabeth St. Henry Hall Baily and his wife were active in Nevin’s life well past that date: they were in the company of Nevin that fateful night in December 1880 when Nevin was detained by Detective Connor on suspicion of “acting in concert with a ‘ghost’”, i.e. pretending to be the “ghost” who was terrorising the girls of Hobart at night down by the Customs House.
-Nevin was not arrested, nor was he the “ghost” but he was suspected of using photographers’ chemicals and tricks to create the ghost’s aura.
+Henry Hall Baily operated a studio in Elizabeth Street Hobart Town until ca. 1867 which was located opposite Nevin’s studio at 140 Elizabeth St. Henry Hall Baily and his wife were active in Nevin’s life well past that date: they were in the company of Nevin that fateful night in December 1880 when Nevin was detained by Detective Connor on suspicion of “acting in concert with a ‘ghost'”, i.e. pretending to be the “ghost” who was terrorising the girls of Hobart at night down by the Customs House.
+Nevin was not arrested, nor was he the “ghost” but he was suspected of using photographers’ chemicals and tricks to create the ghost’s aura because he was carrying photographic equipment.

 The studio address on the verso of the Baily portrait above is 94 Liverpool Street, Hobart Town.
 However, the same studio decor is featured in an earlier portrait of a young woman, also standing and holding a book, which bears Baily’s Elizabeth Street stamp on the verso: